14 Important Questions to Ask About Matching Gifts

 Dedicated Matching Gift Page

-There are also other areas of your website besides your donation page that you can use to promote matching gifts.
-One of these is a dedicated matching gift page.
-A dedicated matching gift page provides donors with general educational information about matching gifts, as well as company-specific matching gift forms, guidelines, and instructions.
+By creating a dedicated matching gift page, you can provide donors with general educational information about matching gifts, as well as company-specific matching gift forms, guidelines, and instructions.

 Matching Gift Search Tool